hasnainali659/Assessment/README.md

 # Assessment
-Object Detection Using YOLO and MobileSSD
+## Object Detection Using YOLO and MobileSSD

+## How to use?

+1. Clone the repository